paygol/osCommerce/paygol-for-oscommerce.1.1/readme.txt

 ******* English *******

-PayGol module for osCommerce, version 1.1
+Paygol module for osCommerce, version 1.1

-About PayGol:
+About Paygol:

-- PayGol is an online payment service provider that offers a wide variety of both worldwide and local payment methods.
+- Paygol is an online payment service provider that offers a wide variety of both worldwide and local payment methods.
 - Additional information can be found at: https://www.paygol.com
   https://www.paygol.com/pricing